NUCES-Khi/matrixtimesvector-rag/assign1/readme.md

 ![image](https://github.com/NUCES-Khi/matrixtimesvector-rag/assets/71560374/e1af3ba7-6e20-487f-a877-5fb48499a7c2)
 ![image](https://github.com/NUCES-Khi/matrixtimesvector-rag/assets/71560374/08b99c57-747b-48ea-88d3-6aec64f7d5e8)
 ![image](https://github.com/NUCES-Khi/matrixtimesvector-rag/assets/71560374/19ff826a-8a48-46a1-b1e5-9d89163406e1)
+We also created another script called avg.sh to find the averages and generate graphs in google sheets.
 ## Results and Analysis
 After implementing the codes and conducting thorough evaluations, we have gained insights into the performance of various matrix-vector multiplication algorithms for different input sizes.
 Here's a general analysis based on our findings: